 Entrepreneurial -- Our spirit and a way of doing things that leans into being nimble, pivoting quickly, and taking calculated risks to advance or defend innovative ideas.

 Impactful -- We're strategic and thoughtful in our work and leverage opportunities that amplify our work and lead to substantive changes for the District.

-Curiosity -- We know what's authentic and distinctive about our downtown and we celebrate it.
+Celebratory -- We know what's authentic and distinctive about our downtown and we celebrate it.